Frequently Asked Questions

 The carrier is made of flannel in the U.S. but may be made of cotton in other countries, with a piece of Tyvek between the layers.
 Tyvek is a brand of flashspun high-density polyethylene fibers that provides a waterproof barrier (Tyvek envelopes can be found at any U.S. Post Office).

-All parts are washable, and the pad itself is made of highly absorbent and soft bamboo or fleece fabric.
+All parts are washable, and the pad itself is made of highly absorbent fleece fabric.
 We include a waterproof bag for used pads that is made of ripstop nylon and a drawstring bag made of cotton-like material that holds all the supplies.
 The final product looks like this.

 6. WHAT HAPPENS AT A MOONCATCHER MOONBEE?